kaitlynhova/BottomSheet/README.md

 In this component we are:

 - turns off animation if your local has set "prefers reduce motion" to true ([see docs](https://react-spring.io/guides/accessibility#accessibility))
+- made the BottomSheet's scrollable area have a tab index of 0 so that you can use arrow keys to scroll
-- Using rem for font sizes
+- Using rem for font sizes so users can have larger font sizes if their local is defaulted to do so.
 - Making the close button accessible by tabbing by making it a button.
 - Allowing devs to pass down a custom aria label for the close button (closeButtonAriaLabel prop)
 - Saying this is a modal by setting aria-modal to true
 - Setting the component’s role to “dialog”
 - Setting the aria-labelledby’s value to the dialog’s title
-- made the BottomSheet's scrollable area have a tab index of 0 so that you can use arrow keys to scroll

 ## Styles